True Tickets Launches PatronSafe Resale, Empowering Venues and Reclaim Control of the Secondary Ticket Market

 The feature is already live at Walton Arts Center in Fayetteville, Arkansas, one of the region’s premier nonprofit performing arts venues.
 Additional venues, including Dr. Phillips Center in Orlando, the Roundabout Theatre in New York City and the San Diego Symphony, are slated to onboard this summer.

-“Northwest Arkansas has a growing arts and culture scene—audiences here are increasingly tech-savvy and value trust and transparency,” said Carlos Vicente, Vice President of Marketing and Sales at Walton Arts Center.
-“PatronSafe Ticket Resale empowers us to manage that demand on our own terms.
-With venue-defined price caps, timing windows, and dynamic QR code delivery, we’re able to protect our patrons from excessive mark-ups while still harnessing the visibility that resale marketplaces offer.”
+“Northwest Arkansas has a growing arts and culture scene—audiences here are tech-savvy and value trust and transparency,” said Carlos Vicente, Vice President of Marketing and Sales at Walton Arts Center.
+“PatronSafe Ticket Resale empowers us to manage that demand by providing a safe option for reselling tickets.
+The service allows us to protect our patrons from excessive mark-ups and give them confidence that they are valid tickets with dynamic QR code delivery — all while still harnessing the visibility that resale marketplaces offer.”

 With over 18 million tickets delivered, 2.5 million shared, and 700,000 previously unknown patrons added to venue CRMs (with $3.8 million generated from those shadow audiences in 2024 alone), True Tickets continues to lead the charge toward a more ethical, data-driven ticketing ecosystem.